0foo/study_notes/rhcsa/exam_objectives.md

 * Deploy, configure, and maintain systems
     * Schedule tasks using at and cron
     * Start and stop services and configure services to start automatically at boot
-    * Configure systems to boot into a specific target automatically
+    * Configure systems to boot into a specific target automatically(side note: also how to change targets on a  running system)
     * Configure time service clients
     * Install and update software packages from Red Hat Network, a remote repository, or from the local file system
     * Modify the system bootloader